Itedjere/expressjssimpleblog/README.md

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.

 You must have npm installed globally in order to use this build environment.
-This project was built using node v10.14.2
+This project was built using node v10.14.2 You should also have Mongodb installed on your local machine

 ## Bugs and Issues